 If you fall under the DOT (Department of Transportation) regulations, you already know about drug and alcohol testing.
 Although there are several regulators under the DOT (FMCSA, FAA, FTA, USCG, FRA, PHMSA), most post-accident tests fall under the FMCSA (Federal Motor Carrier Safety Administration) rules because that agency covers the largest number of safety-sensitive workers.

-The purpose of post-accident drug and alcohol testing is to help determine if drug or alcohol use contributed to unsafe work practices.
+Post-accident drug and alcohol testing helps determine if drug or alcohol use contributed to unsafe work practices.
 The DOT requires mandatory drug and alcohol testing after an employee is involved in an accident under certain conditions.
 The easiest way to remember those conditions?

 Nurse – If the accident caused injuries requiring medical attention away from the scene

 Hearse – If the accident involved a fatality

 Wrecker – If at least one vehicle sustained damage that required towing.

 Even under these three conditions, your employee may not have to take a post-accident drug and alcohol test.
 If your driver was not found to be negligent, he may not be required to submit to the post-accident test.
 However, the following scenarios are examples of when post-accident testing is required: